 Year-End Tax Dates

-- December 31: Tax-deductible contributions may still be made (for example, investments, donations, etc.) that will be counted for the present year.
+Tax-deductible contributions may still be made (for example, investments, donations, etc.) that will be counted for the present year.

-- January 31 (next year): Besides Form W-2, employers are also required to provide employees and contractors with Form 1099.
+Besides Form W-2, employers are also required to provide employees and contractors with Form 1099.

-- April 15 (next year): The last day to file your yearly income tax return or obtain a filing extension is April 15.
+The last day to file your yearly income tax return or obtain a filing extension is April 15.

-Preparing for the Year-End Tax Deadlines Steps
+Preparing for the Year-End Tax Deadline Steps

 Step 1: Review Your Income & Expenses